moveit/moveit.ros.org/_posts/2022-07-31-ros2-parameters.md

 If you have also found that using ROS 2 parameter interface in `rclcpp` results in lots of copy-pasta, we invite you to try using the tool we are developing for use in MoveIt and ros2_control.

-This package into ROS 2 Humble and Rolling.
+This package is released into ROS 2 Humble and Rolling.
 Backporting to Galactic and Foxy is possible but not planned at this time.